- Herrenchiemsee Palace is among the 5 best rated Tourist Attractions in Germany.

 In the Old Palace, today's Augustinian Monastery, there is also the Constitution Museum, which shows how the Basic Law of the Federal Republic of Germany was created.
 It is located close to the ship's mooring area on Herreninsel.

 The Park and Gardens

-The park and gardens are as impressive as the palace itself, and you should definitely take a walk and see them.
-In addition, the 240-hectare Herreninsel invites you to further explore.
+The park and gardens are as impressive as the palace itself, and you should definitely take a walk to see them.
+In addition, the 240-hectare Herreninsel invites you to explore.
 Or, if you prefer, you can have horses chauffeur you around in a carriage.

 On the A8 (Salzburg-Munich) take the exit Bernau.
 At the roundabout, drive towards Prien and follow the signs to Chiemsee or Königsschloss.
 Ships regularly sail from Prien/Stock to Herreninsel.
 The ship takes about 20 minutes.
 You should plan another 15 minutes for the footpath to the castle.
 If you want, you can also take one of the horse-drawn carriages that run on the car-free island in summer.